Stress tests: Schools seek mental and behavioral health solutions

 Addressing bullying and antisocial behavior are essential to addressing the mental health components of school violence, according to Brenda High.

-High co-founded Bully Police USA after her 13-year-old son committed suicide after being bullied at a school in Washington State.
+High co-founded Bully Police USA after her 13-year-old son died by suicide after being bullied at a school in Washington State.
 The Idaho group advocates for tougher anti-bully laws across U.S. states.

 High said there are still schoolyards and social cultures that allow bullying and fail to help kids in distress.